 Those questions can be answered by many people in many ways, but the heart of the matter is that you have to be dedicated, passionate, and have a drive and motivation that is completely relentless.
-You will have to work harder at it than any 9–5 job you will ever have, because when starting out you will likely…
+You will have to work harder at it than any 9-to-5 job you will ever have.

-B) Unless you are already rich, or have access to a large line of credit, strap in — you have now chosen a very, very expensive business to be in.
+Unless you are already rich—or have access to a large line of credit—strap in.
+You have now chosen a very, very expensive business to be in.

 Learning these will also take hours and hours of time and dedication.

-D) When it comes time to start promoting your work, you’ll still likely only be a “self-employed” photographer, unless you are simply a natural wunderkind, and are snatched up by National Geographic because you’re so awesome.
-(I would dream about it, but not count on it).
+When it comes time to start promoting your work, you’ll still likely only be a “self-employed” photographer, unless you are simply a natural wunderkind, and are snatched up by National Geographic because you’re so awesome.
+(I would dream about it, but not count on it.)
 This means adopting an entrepreneurial spirit.
-If you are not an entrepreneur already, strap in — you are in for a bumpy ride.
+If you are not an entrepreneur already, be warned.
+You are in for a bumpy ride.